 During splenectomy, the surgeon begins with a general anesthetic and monitors the blood pressure and oxygen levels during the surgery.
 The methods of surgery are open or laparoscopic depending on the size and condition of the affected spleen.

-- Laparoscopic splenectomy.
 In laparoscopic splenectomy, three or four small incision is made in the abdomen.
 Then a small tube connected with a camera is inserted through the incision to view an enlarged image of the abdomen and internal organs.
 Later surgical tools are inserted to remove the affected spleen and incisions are closed.

 After splenectomy, patients are monitored; meditations and fluids are provided through an intravenous line to ease pain and discomfort.
 In laparoscopic splenectomy, patients can leave the hospital in a day or two.
-If it’s an open splenectomy, patients are required to stay in hospital for a week to inspect for any pain or infections in the wounded area.
-As spleen plays a major role in helping you to fight infections and bacterial attacks, doctors recommend taking several immunizations to help improve the functioning of immune system of the body in the absence of spleen.
+If it’s an open splenectomy, patients are required to stay in the hospital for a week to inspect for any pain or infections in the wounded area.
+As spleen plays a major role in helping you to fight infections and bacterial attacks, doctors recommend taking several immunizations to help improve the functioning of the immune system of the body in the absence of spleen.